 Driver 2: Advances in Speech, AI and NLP

-As one may expect, there have been significant advances in the core technologies making up a typical chatbot.
+As one may expect, there have been significant advances in the core technologies making up an intelligent chatbot.

-Furthering the excitement and adoption of speech technology was Amazon’s Alexa – a surprise hit, thanks in part to Amazon’s “undersell” approach – contrast to Apple’s over the top marketing and subsequent let down.
-While Apple, Microsoft and Sony were fighting to be the “living room console”, Amazon discovered a new gateway in the home with Alexa – the voice gateway.
-Alexa has matured significantly, adding new skills as Amazon learn more about consumer vocabulary and behavior.
+Furthering the excitement and adoption of speech technology was Amazon’s Alexa – a surprise hit, thanks in part to Amazon’s “undersell” approach – a contrast to Apple’s over the top marketing and subsequent letdown.
+While Apple, Microsoft, and Sony were fighting to be the “living room console”, Amazon discovered a new gateway in the home with Alexa – the voice gateway.
+Alexa has matured significantly, adding new skills as Amazon learns more about consumer vocabulary and behavior.
 Alexa is making a big push in the home automation space, and companies like Ford, LG and more have all unveiled plans to have Alexa integration.6

 Google, fearful of being left behind, is rapidly playing catch-up in this space.
 They have released their own version of Alexa hardware…Google Home.
 In addition, buying up companies in the AI space, such as API.AI.
 While Amazon has first movers’ advantage for the moment, Google is in a powerful position of knowing everything about you – from your calendar to your flight schedules and your interests.
 A potentially powerful combination.